cguy777/C3-Assimp-Bindings/README.md

 to change those as needed or change the import funtion parameters to allow passing flags directly from C3.

-Note 2: most of the comments are straight from the assimp source code.
+Note 2: most of the comments in the bindings are straight from the Assimp source code.